brechtbilliet/brechtbilliet.github.io/_posts/2016-09-11-How-we-made-our-app-real-time-in-6-lines-of-code.md

 Here's a small demo.
 Both computers are signed in with the same account.
 At the left screen, wines are being added and removed, and in the right screen you'll see the changes happening real-time.
 ![Winecellar app](https://raw.githubusercontent.com/brechtbilliet/brechtbilliet.github.io/master/_posts/realtimein6lines/realtimewinecellar.gif)

+## The winecellar app

+### intro
+The winecellar application is a simple application with only a few features, but we overengineered it on purpose to make it work for largescale applications.
+You can find the open-source code of the winecellar project here: [frontend, (realtime branch)](https://github.com/brechtbilliet/winecellar) and [backend](https://github.com/brechtbilliet/WineCellarBackend).
+Beware, the backend might be a little quick and dirty ;)

 ### Technology stack

 The technology stack the winecellar uses is:
 <ul>
 <li>Angular 2</li>